 Here’s where Indeavor’s automated scheduling can help.
 Our configurable compliance rules, workflows, and reports can help manage and mitigate compliance concerns around the following ordinances: fatigue regulations, industry standard best practices, federal and state work laws, and union rules.

 By automating 24/7 scheduling of plants enterprise-wide, you can more consistently enforce compliance.
-Without a centralized system like Workloud, oil and gas companies are at a high risk of not being compliant with these specific rules; alternatively, they will spend a lot of time internally trying to manage them.
-Workoud is your safety net because it automates this coverage.
+Without a centralized system like Indeavor, oil and gas companies are at a high risk of not being compliant with these specific rules; alternatively, they will spend a lot of time internally trying to manage them.
+Indeavor is your safety net because it automates this coverage.